-On behalf of the Town of New Castle, the City of Portsmouth Water Division is pleased to present the Annual Water Quality Report.
-This report summarizes results of drinking water testing performed from 01/01/2021 to 12/31/2021, and is provided to keep you informed about the quality of the water you rely on every day.
-This report pertains to customers that receive water from the New Castle water system (PWSID# 1661010), which is served by the Portsmouth water system (PWSID# 1951010).
-This system is separate from the Pease water system that serves the Pease Tradeport and a portion of Newington.
+City of Portsmouth Water Division is pleased to present the Annual Water Quality Report.
+This report summarizes the results of drinking water testing performed from 01/01/2021 to 12/31/2021, and is provided to keep you informed about the quality of the water you rely on every day.
+It is being sent to every water customer served from the Portsmouth water system (PWSID# 1951010).

-Through 2021, the water provided to New Castle customers has continued to meet all water quality standards as regulated by the US Environmental Protection Agency and the NH Department of Environmental Services.
+Through 2021, City of Portsmouth water has continued to meet all water quality standards as regulated by the US Environmental Protection Agency and the NH Department of Environmental Services.

-Drinking Water Sources Our mission is to provide
+Drinking Water Sources

-the community with

-drinking water that meets all current federal and state drinking water standards.
+Our mission is to provide the community with drinking water that meets all current federal and state drinking water standards.
 The Portsmouth Water Division is constantly monitoring and routinely testing the drinking water according to these requirements to ensure the quality of water delivered to our customers consistently meets these water quality standards.
 Potential contaminants and impacts from changing weather cause new challenges.
 We remain vigilant in meeting the goals of water treatment, source water protection, water efficiency, system improvements, fire service capability and community education, while continuing to serve the needs of all our water users.

-Water supplied to the New Castle water system from the Portsmouth water system.
-It comes from a combination of surface water and groundwater sources.
+Water supplied to Portsmouth water system customers comes from a combination of surface water and groundwater sources.
 The surface water supply is the Bellamy Reservoir, which is located in Madbury and Dover.
 Water flows from a 22 square mile watershed area into the reservoir to the Water Treatment Facility (WTF) in Madbury, where it is treated using a coagulation, dissolved air flotation and dual media filtration process.
 The treated water is chlorinated with sodium hypochlorite before distribution into the system.
-Sodium hydroxide (used to adjust the final pH and alkalinity), fluoride as hydrofluorosilicic acid (used to prevent tooth decay) and poly/ortho-phosphate (a sequestering chemical to reduce precipitation of iron and manganese, and inhibit corrosion is used to protect distribution system pipes) are also added before distribution to our regionally served water customers.
+Sodium hydroxide (used to adjust the final pH and alkalinity), fluoride as hydrofluorosilicic acid (used to prevent tooth decay) and poly/ortho- phosphate (a sequestering chemical to reduce precipitation of iron and manganese, and inhibit corrosion is used to protect distribution system pipes) are also added before distribution to our regionally served water customers.
 There are currently three groundwater wells in Madbury (Madbury Wells #2, #3 and #4) that are pumped with the treated surface water through a transmission main to a Booster Pumping Station in Newington.
 Customers in Madbury, Durham, and some along Fox Point Road in Newington, receive water from the transmission main.
 Water is pumped from the Newington Booster Pumping Station to customers through the Portsmouth distribution system.